ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 I needed to use this stack as I was working with the IO Monad and needed some way to capture the outcomes of a computation (via a Writer) and also needed to supply the initial inputs (via a Reader).

-While Reader and Writer Monads on their own seem easy to use, it can be somewhat daunting to try and figure out how to combine the transformer variations of these Monads over some other Monad.
+While [Reader](http://hackage.haskell.org/package/transformers-0.5.5.0/docs/Control-Monad-Trans-Reader.html) and [Writer](http://hackage.haskell.org/package/transformers-0.5.5.0/docs/Control-Monad-Trans-Writer-Lazy.html) Monads on their own seem easy to use, it can be somewhat daunting to try and figure out how to combine the transformer variations of these Monads over some other Monad.

 ![Say Monad one more time](https://scalerablog.files.wordpress.com/2015/10/bdu68sacyaafkkr.jpg)

+I'm documenting my findings on how to use this stack here for anyone who might be also struggling to figure out how all this stuff hangs together.
+It is also for my future-self who might need a quick refresher.

 # Reader and ReaderT